cloudbansal/DFIR/README.md

-# DFIR
+# DFIR - Digital Forensics and Incident Response
-Digital Forensics and Incident Response
+Some tools/scripts I used or wrote that were helpful for forensics